norsk-gjeldsinformasjon/api-docs/docs/faq.md

 Pre-production (`preprod`) is a test environment where you can verify your integration using synthetic National Identity Numbers.
 Once your integration is verified, you switch to production URLs (without the `-preprod` suffix).
 You need to coordinate the go-live with Norsk Gjeldsinformasjon.

+### Is NoGi's outbound IP address changing?

+Yes.
+On **October 6, 2026**, we are moving from a single shared IP (`92.62.32.241`) to environment-specific IPs.
+See [Outbound IP address change](howto/outbound-ip-change.md) for the new IPs and action required.

 ### What kind of TLS server certificate do I need on my endpoints?

 If NoGi connects to your endpoints (`getalldata`, `getDataForSSN`), your server needs a **TLS server certificate** from a Mozilla-trusted CA. A standard TLS/SSL certificate is sufficient.
 See [Security requirements](reference/security-requirements.md#your-server-tls-certificate) for details.